IIIT-Delhi/Arche/README.md

 Identify which issue you are going to work on.
 If you don't find one, then it's possible you are suggesting a feature enhancement.
 Be descriptive when creating an issue.
 We would recommend you to use **yourUsername** as the title of the Issue.

-Make sure you assign the issue to yourself!
+Make sure you wait for the issue to be assigned to you by a maintainer.
 It should look something like this:

 ![Step 1](https://cloud.githubusercontent.com/assets/20173739/23581668/1d30a0d0-013e-11e7-8a62-4e9098d79d60.png)